-The long-term expected rate of return on pension plan investments was determined by the WSIB using a building-block method in which a best estimate of expected future rates of return (expected returns, net of pension plan investment expense, but including inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined by the WSIB using a building-block method in which a best estimate of expected future rates of return (expected returns, net of pension plan investment expense, but including inflation) is developed for each major asset class.
 Those expected returns make up one component of WSIB's CMAs.
 WSIB used the CMAs and their target asset allocation to simulate future investment returns over various time horizons.
 The OSA reviewed the historical experience data, considered the historical conditions that produced past annual investment returns, and considered CMAs, and simulated investment returns provided by the WSIB in their selection of the rate.

-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation for both June 30, 2023 and 2022, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of the measurement date June 30, 2023, are summarized in the following table:

-2 023 2022
+024 ent Date 2023)

-Asset Class Target Allocation Long-Term Expected Arithmetic Real Rate of Return Target Allocation Long-Term Expected Arithmetic Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Arithmetic Real Rate of Return

-FIXED INCOME 20.00% 1.50% 20.00% 2.20%
+FIXED INCOME 20.00% 1.50%

-TANGIBLE ASSETS 7.00% 4.70% 7.00% 5.10%
+TANGIBLE ASSETS 7.00% 4.70%

-REAL ESTATE 18.00% 5.40% 18.00% 5.80%
+REAL ESTATE 18.00% 5.40%

-GLOBAL EQUITY 32.00% 5.90% 32.00% 6.30%
+GLOBAL EQUITY 32.00% 5.90%

-PRIVATE EQUITY 23.00% 8.90% 23.00% 9.30%
+PRIVATE EQUITY 23.00% 8.90%

-As noted above, the discount rate used to measure the total pension liability was 7.00 percent.
+As noted above, the discount rate used to measure the total pension liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that the University would pay retiree benefits from assets designated for that purpose, until such time that responsibility for these payments transfers to the DRS and payments are funded by the plan assets invested in the CTF.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.